trychlos/pwix-env-settings/README.md

 # pwix:env-settings

-## Preliminary note
+## Preliminary notes

-This package is a fork from 4commerce:env-settings v 1.2.0:
+This package is a fork from [4commerce:env-settings v 1.2.0](https://github.com/4commerce-technologies-AG/meteor-package-env-settings/):
 - because this original package does exactly what it says, and does it well
 - unfortunately, it seems no more maintained
 - fortunatly, I was been able to fix the issue I encountered
 - so this package ;)

+Also please note that this package is a server-side **only** package.
+This is the reason why exports are only defined on server-side.

 ## Installation